Binomial Generalized Linear Models: Caesarian Birth Study

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-This table closely matches the one in the notes.
+The format of this table closely matches the one in the slides.
 All three effects are highly significant.

 Code